What is RFID?

 How does SXSW not use RFID?

-SXSW does not share RFID information with outside parties for any marketing purposes.
-No 3rd parties may use RFID information for authentication purposes or to register attendance.
+When SXSW scans your badge at the entrance of a SXSW event, SXSW does not share that RFID information with third-parties for their marketing purposes.
+No third-parties have access to or may use the RFID information collected by SXSW for authentication purposes or to register attendance.
 SXSW does not track RFID tags after SXSW has ended.

-Each chip is scanned before you receive it to ensure that it is in good working order.
+Each RFID chip is scanned before you receive it to ensure that it is in good working order.
 Do not bend or puncture your badge.
 Because of the RFID chip, the SXSW Badge can be the only laminate worn on your lanyard.
 Other laminates must be worn on a separate lanyard.
-SXSW reserves the right to check your RFID tag at anytime.

 Please direct any comments or questions you may have to firstname.lastname@example.org.